 Syntax :SENSe:TRACe:DATa:LIMit?
+Parameters There are no parameters.
+Command There is solely a query form of this command available.
 Query Reads and returns the Pass/Fail criteria for the recently received trace with SENSe:TRACe:DATa?.
-There will be returned one of the predefined expressions: PASS|FAIL
+There will be returned one of the predefined expressions: PASS FAIL Example :SENSe:TRACe:DATa:LIMit?

-Example :SENSe:TRACe:DATa:LIMit?
 Returns the following string: "PASS"

-: SENSe: TRACe: MATH
+:SENSe:TRACe:MATH